50 Ramen Noodle Recipes That Will Change Your Perspective on This College Student Staple

 We get it.
 You’re busy.
 Between classes, work and living your life, who has time to make an elaborate dinner every night?
 Certainly not you—and that’s exactly why ramen noodles are the perfect item to stock your kitchen with.
 And it doesn’t hurt that they’re super affordable too.

-Ramen noodles get a lot of flak for being a cheap college dorm room dinner.
-But with a little extra effort, you can turn this simple staple into a delicious dish.
+Ramen noodles get a lot of flak for being a cheap college dorm room dinner, but you know that all students, whether in a dorm, living at home, or attending online need a quick dinner.
+No matter your situation, with a little extra effort, you can turn this simple staple into a delicious dish.
 There are plenty of quick, easy ways to create ramen noodle recipes, which makes it a perfect option for a busy student's schedule.

 But these aren't typical college student ramen noodle recipes, because we're not the typical college.